eNkru/freelook/README.md

 <img src="build/icons/128x128.png" alt="logo" height="80" align="right" />

 # Freelook
 Freelook, an alternative Electron-based desktop app to help you manage Outlook and Office 365.

+## Ask for help
+Please raise an PR If you can help me to design an icon for this app (currently the icon is shown on the right top conor of this README)
+If you'd like to help but don't know how to PR, please contact me directly.

+Many Thanks.

+## Declamation
-**This app helps some people like me who couldn't (or don't wish to) install an POP or SMPT mail client to manage their outlook & hotmail emails.
-Please raise any concern to me if any of the code or resource voilate your copyright or trademark.**
+***This app helps some people like me who couldn't (or don't wish to) install an POP or SMPT mail client to manage their outlook & hotmail emails.
+Please raise any concern to me if any of the code or resource voilate your copyright or trademark.***

 ## Feature
 * Receive your hotmail / outlook / office 365 online from the desktop app